-Here’s the gist: My planning periods are full of meetings.
-I could rarely get my planning, grading, copying, data analysis, and insert all the things teachers do done during the work day with all the meetings I had to attend.
-Teachers also had new, additional tasks that were required of us this year.
-I am also pumping, so add that into the equation, and I felt like I was drowning.
+A few years ago, I needed to advocate for myself: my planning periods were full of meetings.
+I did not have the time to work on planning, grading, copying, data analysis, and [insert all the things teachers do during the work day] with all the meetings I had to attend.
+Teachers also had new, additional tasks that were required of us that year.
+I was pumping, so add that into the equation, and I felt like I was drowning.
 It was time to take action.

 1. Stop Complaining